UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 <img src="02-Chapter2_files/figure-html/unnamed-chunk-94-1.png" width="960" />

-### Visual representation of some of the major grouping similarities vs differences
+We can also visual representation of some of the major grouping similarities vs differences.
 Here is an edited version of the above figures, highlighting with colored circles some chemical groups of interest identified through chemistry vs toxicity-based sufficient similarity analyses:

 <img src="_book/TAME_Toolkit_files/figure-html/Module2_3_Mixtures_PCA_Fig.png" width="1119" />